 As one of the many popular things to do in places like Las Vegas or New York City, Tarot Cards are a popular way to figure out your life journey and find your everyday lessons.
 As Hollywood has portrayed in many movies like Ghost, The Mortal Instruments, and the magician movie, Now You See Me, a woman in a big scarf hat and funny outfit telling you about your outlook and the proficiencies you’re going through and what it means for your future.

 These cards are not for everyone; some believe they go against religion, but others rely on them to get through their month.
 It is good to have an open mind and see if these cards relate to what is going on in your life.

 What is a Tarot Card Deck?

 Tarot cards are a 78-card deck that, with each card, has its imagery, symbolism, and story.
 The deck is split into two, Major Arcana and Minor Arcana.
-Within the deck, there are 16 Tarot Court Cards that characterize 16 different personality characteristics that we may choose to feel at any given time.
+Within the deck are 16 Tarot Court Cards that characterize 16 different personality characteristics that we may choose to feel at any given time.

-Looking for a new Tarot Deck?
+Are you looking for a new Tarot Deck?
 Check these out!

 What is Numerology?

 Have you ever seen repeating numbers in your life?
 Have you ever looked at the clock and seen the same sequence of numbers and wondered why?
 Well, this is the study of Numerology; how the numbers repeatedly show up in your life and what they could mean.